jkarlin929/wine-list/README.md

 Homework is due tonight by midnight.

 ### Assignment
 Build a Wine Management app!
+Take a stab at building a full-stack React app using webpack and `npm run build`.
 Your app should have div that is a viewing window and a list of buttons.
 The top button should say "view all", and when you click it all of the wines are rendered to the viewing window.
 You should also have a list of buttons, one button for each wine.
 Each button should say "view wine ${wine.id}".
 Then when you click on that button, info about the wine fills the viewing window.

 #### Note: Wine API